HX001/ECE444-F2020-Lab6/README.md

 4. TDD saves developers time on degbugging since the unit test case allows developer get closer to the problem quickly.

-5. Also, TDD insure encourages small steps and improves the design because it help the developer to cut the unnecessary dependencies to facilitate the setup.
+5. TDD insures encourages small steps and improves the design because it help the developer to cut the unnecessary dependencies to facilitate the setup.

 6. TDD makes the developer to organize the code more clearly.Testing while writing also forces you to try to make your interfaces clean enough to be tested